Civ 6 Diplomatic Victory

 - Found your first (or an early) Holy Site next to a forest.
 Drop a map tack on the forest so you don't accidentally chop or build over it.

 - Go for whatever pantheon fits your situation.
 See the priorities at the top of this page for suggested buffs.

 - Found a religion with the Pagoda belief (+1 DF/turn).

 - Build the Mahabodhi Temple (Theology, Classical Civic, Found a religion) on the forest.
-Then use those two Apostles to further enhance your religion and/or launch an inquisition to protect yourself from other religions.
+Then use those two Apostles to further enhance your religion (the Religious Unity belief is a good source of envoys) and/or launch an inquisition to protect yourself from other religions.

 The Owls of Minerva can be unlocked by sending an envoy to a city-state (80% chance).
 Afterward, they grant bonuses based on the era of the world (not your civ).
 Each costs a governor slot to unlock.

 - Ancient Era: +1 economic policy slot.
 Each trade route to a city-state creates 1 free envoy there.

 - Medieval Era: "Gilded Vault" is a Bank but also adds culture equal to the Commercial Hub's adjacency bonus, and grants +1 trade route capacity if you also have a Harbor (with or without a Lighthouse).